A lecturer presents to a group of students

 • Health issues within the EU

-Please note that it may not be possible to deliver the full list of options every year as this will depend on factors such as how many students choose a particular option.
-Exact modules may also vary in order to keep content current.
-When accepting your offer of a place to study on this programme, you should be aware that not all optional modules will be running each year.
+Please note that exact modules and content offered may vary in order to keep content current and, for courses that offer optional modules, may depend on the number of students selecting particular options.
+When accepting your offer of a place to study on a programme with optional modules, you should be aware that optional modules may not all run each year.
 Your tutor will be able to advise you as to the available options on or before the start of the programme.
-Whilst the University tries to ensure that you are able to undertake your preferred options, it cannot guarantee this.
+Whilst the University tries to ensure that you can undertake your preferred options, it cannot guarantee this.

 This module is suitable for a wide range of health care professionals interested in developing their understanding of international health care systems.